-Bec Miller (Founder of Health with Bec) is a Clinical Nutritionist, specialising in weight loss and gut health.
-Her love of nutrition, together with her own healing journey spurs her on a mission to help others, with the most up to date and evidence-based information.
-Rebecca specialises in making custom meal plans and has now worked one on one with over 600 women from around Australia.
-She has also released three ebooks, which have collectively helped nearly 2000 women worldwide, her most recent ebook being her Low Carb Winter Warmers recipe eBook.
+Bec Miller is a Clinical Nutritionist, specialising in weight loss and gut health.
+Her love of nutrition, together with her own healing journey spurred her on a mission to help others, with the most up to date and evidence-based information.

 5 simple swaps or hacks to make your meals more gut-friendly

 Gut health … it’s certainly being talked more and more about lately, and for good reason!
 It is so important to have a healthy balance of bacteria in your gut (and by that I mean intestines) and have a large, diverse range of the beneficial strains of bacteria too.